Basic perspective

 Overview of the current corporate governance structure

-(4) As of June 21, 2023, the Board of Auditors was composed of three auditors.
+(4) As of June 17, 2025, the Board of Auditors was composed of three auditors: Tatsuya Onitsuka, Satoko Suzuki and Takashi Kiuchi.
+The board was chaired by full-time auditor Tatsuya Onitsuka.
+Satoko Suzuki and Takashi Kiuchi, the Company’s two outside auditors, have no personal, business or other interest-based relationships with the Company.
+The outside auditors work closely with the full-time auditors and collect information within the Company as needed.
+Their role is to strengthen the auditing function of the Board of Auditors from a perspective that is independent of the Company’s operations.
 The board meets as necessary, reporting the results of audits conducted in accordance with the audit policies and audit plans determined at the beginning of the year, mutually exchanging opinions and information, and stating opinions at regular meetings of the Board of Directors, in which the auditors participate.
-In such ways, the auditors audit the execution of duties by directors.
+This allows the auditors to audit the performance of the directors.

-(6) The Company has established the Internal Audit Office, which serves as the internal auditing organization within the entire Group.
-Based on the audit plan for the fiscal year, this office conducts business audits of all departments and subsidiaries from the standpoint of operational efficiency, rationality and compliance.
-The office points out any issues that may exist at a departmental level from an internal control standpoint, proposes improvements for each department, and checks the implementation status of each improvement, as it works to improve and augment operational soundness.
+(6) There is an Internal Audit Office (one staff member) which serves as the internal auditing unit and subsidiaries have their own internal audit offices (two staff members, including the Internal Audit Office staff member).
+Based on the audit plan for the fiscal year, this office conducts business audits of the Group from the standpoint of operational efficiency, rationality and compliance.
+The office points out any issues that may exist at a departmental level from an internal control standpoint, proposes improvements for each department, and checks the implementation status of each improvement, as it works to improve and increase operational soundness.
 In addition, internal audits, auditing by auditors and accounting audits go beyond subsidiaries.
-Auditors liaise across the Group in an effort to improve the quality of auditing operations.
+Auditors use activities throughout the Group in an effort to improve the quality of auditing operations.

 (7) Decision on director nominations is made in a manner aimed to ensure director objectivity and on the basis of deliberation.